fotisj/fotisj.github.io/_posts/2019-08-11-CLS_self-study.md

 ---
 layout: post
-title: Computational Literary Studies: self study
+title: Self-studying Computational Literary Studies
 ---

 As many others sometimes I am asked about good resources for people who are interested in learning  <i>computational literary studies</i>.
 Many of them cannot rely on courses at their local university and are interested in resources for self-studying.
 Here are some books, videos and online courses I found quite useful.